Skip to main content

 AUTHREX Systems

 AUTHREX Systems is a research initiative demonstrating authority lifecycle governance infrastructure for autonomous systems.
-It integrates the seven governance frameworks, four BLADE hardware platforms, and thirteen validated simulations developed through this research program into a single unified platform — providing end-to-end authority control across defense, maritime, infrastructure, and autonomous vehicle domains.
+It integrates the seven governance frameworks, ten BLADE hardware platforms, and nineteen validated simulations developed through this research program into a single unified platform, providing end-to-end authority control across defense, maritime, infrastructure, and autonomous vehicle domains.

 BLADE Platforms